TnTech-ECE/CapstoneStarterRepo/README.md

 Another stakeholder that will be affected by the project are campus visitors.
 For visitors that have come to Tennessee Tech University numerous times or for first time visitors, it will be extremely useful in locating parking lots that have availability to allow them more time to complete business they have on campus and not have to spend a significant amount of time finding places to park on campus.

-Tell a bit about the customer for the project.
-Also discuss any other groups (specific or general) that are expected to be impacted by the project.

 ### Recognitions

 Since this project is a continuation from the 2022-23 academic year, this team wants to recognize the previous Parking Lot Monitoring System team and their members: Kester Nucum, Aaron Wilhite, Gabriel Laboy, Genevieve Schreiber, and Reggie Garza.
 This team consisted of three computer engineering students and two electrical engineering students.
 With their knowledge and collaboration with the CSC team, they were successful in creating a server, sign, and cameras to detect and count the number of vehicles in a specified parking lot.
 Due to their work, this team of three electrical engineering students and two computer engineering students was able to create a ground-based solution to assist the current camera system in detecting vehicles entering and leaving a parking lot and display an accurate number of available parking spots within a specific parking lot.